 - Early meadow rue (A. dioicum) grows 8 to 30 inches tall and blooms with small whitish-green flowers in spring.
 It is hardy in zones 3 to 7.

 Flower stems can be cut back after the blossoms fade to clean up the look of the plant and allow the foliage to take front stage.
-Deadheading may slightly extend the bloom period somewhat, but don't expect a months-long bloom period.
+Deadheading might slightly extend the bloom period somewhat, but don't expect a months-long bloom period.

 The plant can be cut back to ground level if it begins to turn yellow due to the heat of summer.
 This kind of pruning doesn't harm the plant; it will return with vigor the following year.